rjshap/AutoSharesAPI/rest-api/private-api/internal-securities/add-a-new-security/README.md

 ---
-description: Add a new security to ETNA Trader
+description: Add a new security to AutoShares
 ---

 # Add a New Security

 ### Overview

-This POST endpoint enables you to add a new security to ETNA Trader by sending a JSON file with the updated information.
+This POST endpoint enables you to add a new security to AutoShares by sending a JSON file with the updated information.
 Whereas the public API only permits you to retrieve information about existing securities, the private API also permits addition of new securities.
 It's critical to be cautious with this procedure because providing incorrect information might lead to certain conflicts like the absence of quotes for a particular security.

 {% hint style="warning" %}
 In order to add a new security, you must use an [authorization token](../../authentication/) of an administrator.
 Using authorization tokens of regular users will lead to the 401 status code.